 Vessel Tracking, to advance and demonstrate vessel detection technology in support of federal initiatives to detect and track approaching vessels off the Virginia coastline.

 Additional areas of CIT focus have included biotechnology, nanotechnology, and information and communications technologies.
-Past and present CIT funding has come from federal and state organizations, including the Department of Defense (DoD), the U.S. Department of Commerce Economic Development Administration (EDA), the U.S. Small Business Administration (SBA), and the Virginia Department of Mines, Minerals and Energy (DMME).
+Past and present CIT funding has come from federal and state organizations, including the U.S. Department of Defense (DoD), the U.S. Department of Commerce Economic Development Administration (EDA), the U.S. Small Business Administration (SBA), and the Virginia Department of Mines, Minerals and Energy (DMME).

 For more information about how CIT R&D can support your requirements, contact email@example.com.